 Just so no one is left out, a few more recent reissues and labels:

 Alongside these new reissues, there’s also a massive resurgence in “new oldskool” music of various forms, but seeing as this post is already way too long, your best bet there is to go check Strictly Nuskool Blog for a better sense of that.

 So, there it is.
 Maybe not 100% complete, but hopefully this is a more thorough picture of the reissue landscape past and present.
-Nowadays it seems like we’re almost hitting “Peak Oldskool” where you can write “Jungle” on the side of a box and people will throw money at it while they walk by, but that certainly wasn’t always the case.
+Nowadays it seems like we’re almost hitting “Peak Oldskool”, where you can write “Jungle” on the side of a box and people will throw money into it while walking by without a second thought… but that certainly wasn’t always the case.
 Given that fact, if you’re a big fan of this music, it’s helpful to be aware of the labels and people who were pushing it back when it wasn’t quite so popular.
 Most likely, these will the people who you can trust to stick around long after the current fad passes, distros lose interest, and releasing oldskool jungle related vinyl goes to being damn-near impossible (as opposed to right now when it’s just mildly difficult)

 Edit: Aug 6th 2016 – added a few more releases I missed

 Edit: December 27 2017 – added chaos + julia set, Fantazia #2 EP and Deep Jungle